TheRealPSV/bifrost/README.md

       VITE_SEARCH_QUERY_PATH: search?q= #your search engine's subpath (your query is appended to this)
       VITE_TITLE_TEXT: B I F R O S T #the title displayed at the top of the page and as your tab page title
       VITE_HEADER_TEXT: Search the Web #the text heading above the search bar
+      VITE_BYPASS_FORCE_DARK: false #set this to true if you want to bypass Dark Reader and Android's Dark WebView
       #Backend values
       BASE_DOMAIN: example.com #the base domain of all your hosted services
       NGINXPM_URL: "https://nginx-proxy-manager.example.com" #the link to the URL for your Nginx Proxy Manager instance